Photoshop Halftone Dot Pattern tutorial

 The Layers panel showing the new Levels adjustment layer.

-Then in the Properties panel, use the black point (left) and white point (right) sliders below the histogram to increase the contrast.
+In the Properties panel, use the black point (left) and white point (right) sliders below the histogram to increase the contrast.

 The black point and white point sliders below the histogram in Photoshop.